valentynkt/BackendGarden/content/notes/WebSockets.md

 ## Overview

 [[HTTP]] and WebSocket are both communication protocols used in client-server communication.
-Unlike HTTP, which is designed for short-lived connections, WebSockets provide a way to open a bi-directional, persistent communication channel.
+Unlike [[HTTP]], which is designed for short-lived connections, WebSockets provide a way to open a bi-directional, persistent communication channel.
 This allows for real-time data transfer and interaction, enhancing web applications that require live updates like chat applications, live notifications, and collaborative platforms.

 > [!important]- Relationship with HTTP
 >